 Whether you are on a sunset tour or on a deck of a restaurant, this is a MUST.
 Every night you are here you must watch the sun sink into the Mekong.
 I’m a huge fan of sunsets and sunrises so you should be doing this everywhere but especially here.
 The same goes for sunrise.

-Khone Phapheng Falls is the largest waterfall (by volume) in South East Asia.
+Khone Phapheng Falls is the largest waterfall (by volume) in South East Asia and an epic place to visit in Laos.
 There is a viewpoint that provides great views of the falls below.

 Catch it.
 Grill it.
 Eat it.